← Back to ResourcesBreed Guides

 Border Collie-specific emergency kit:

-(1) MDR1 STATUS DOCUMENTATION — physical card or laminated paper.
-The single most important piece of medical information for an ER vet treating a BC.
-Include: status (clear/carrier/affected/untested), DNA test source and date, list of contraindicated drugs (ivermectin high-dose, loperamide/Imodium, acepromazine, butorphanol)
+(1) MDR1 status documentation on a physical card or laminated paper.
+The single most important piece of medical information for an ER vet treating a Border Collie.
+Include status (clear/carrier/affected/untested), DNA test source and date, and a list of contraindicated drugs (ivermectin at high doses, loperamide/Imodium, acepromazine, butorphanol).

-(4) Current photo with weight + microchip number on physical card
+(4) Current photo with weight and microchip number on a physical card.

-(5) Harness (NOT collar — BCs are escape artists when scared) within easy reach
+(5) Harness (not collar; Border Collies are escape artists when scared) within easy reach.

-(6) Pet insurance card or vet financing info (CareCredit, ScratchPay)
+(6) Pet insurance card or vet financing info.

-(7) Anti-seizure medication if your BC is epileptic — bring to ER for cluster seizures
+(7) Anti-seizure medication if your Border Collie is epileptic, ready to bring to ER for cluster seizures.

 Frequently Asked Questions